michaelguan1992/spinningup-in-deeprl-tensorflow2/README.md

 # DeepRL-in-Tensorflow2
 Recently, Google releases their next generation end-to-end open source machine learning platform Tensorflow 2.0 (March 2019), and back in September 2018, OpenAI releases a beginner-level tutorial series of reinforcement learing called Spinning Up in Deep RL.
 I love these two project, and one thought came to my mind: why not re-implement the spinning up deep RL algorithms with Tensorflow 2.0?
 It may also benefits beginners.
-What a thought!

-I don't provide a setup.py file just because
+The implementation includes two parts: python script file and jupyter notebook.
+The jupyter notebook implementation is a simplified version that can be run by itself, but with no MPI support.

 Setup:
 Install OpenMPI:
 For Ubuntu: